linode/docs/docs/websites/cms/high-availability-wordpress.md

 7. Save the changes to the virtual host configuration file by pressing `Control + x` and then `y`.
 Press `Enter` to confirm.

-8. Enable the new website by entering the following command.
-Replace `example.com` with your domain name:
+8. Enable the new website by entering the following command:

         sudo a2ensite example.com.conf

-9. Restart Apache.
+9. Restart Apache:

         sudo service apache2 restart

 ##Install Wordpress

 1. On the primary Linode, download and install the latest version of WordPress.
-Replace any paths listed with the correct path for your configuration, and replace example.com with the proper domain name.
+Replace any paths listed with the correct path for your configuration:

         cd /var/www
         wget https://wordpress.org/latest.tar.gz
         tar -xvf latest.tar.gz
         cp -R wordpress/* /var/www/example.com/public_html

 2. Configure the MySQL database for the new WordPress installation.
-You'll need to replace "wordpressuser" and "password" with your own settings
+You'll need to replace "wordpressuser" and "password" with your own settings:

         mysql -u root -p
         CREATE DATABASE wordpress;